envycontent/haiku-user-manual/content/add-a-new-course-skills-training.rst

 Click **Display** at the top of the page and select **3 columns view**.

 The page needs to be changed to a 3 column view so that it is possible to have portlets on the right of the page to display further information or link to attachments.
-Changing the display to 3 column view makes the left hand navigation narrower so for consistency all course pages should be given a 3 column view.
+Changing the display to 3 column view makes the left hand navigation narrower, so for consistency all course pages should be given a 3 column view.

 Add page to the course listing
 ------------------------------